Skip to main content

 Cello & Piano Duo Concert

-After graduating from Tokyo National University of Fine Arts and Music High School of Music and Tokyo National University of Fine Arts and Music, Fukutomi received his doctorate in music from the same university.He completed his studies at the Berlin University of the Arts.He has received many awards, including the first prize at the International Music Competition in Rome, the highest prize in the duo category at the European International Music Competition, the Encouragement Prize at the Osaka Cultural Festival in 2019, and the Encouragement Prize at the Music Critic's Club Awards.In addition to his activities as a cellist, he gives lessons and workshops using his own research theme, "physical methods for performers."
-He is currently a member of Ensemble Kujoyama and a part-time lecturer at Tokyo National University of Fine Arts and Music and Kyoto City University of Arts.
+After graduating from Tokyo University of the Arts and Music High School of Music and Tokyo University of the Arts and Music, Fukutomi received his doctorate in music from the same university.She completed his studies at the Berlin University of the Arts.She has received many awards, including the first prize at the International Music Competition in Rome, the highest prize in the duo category at the European International Music Competition, Encouragement Award at the Osaka Cultural Festival Award in 2019, and Encouragement Award at the Music Critic Club Award.In addition to his activities as a cellist, she gives lessons and workshops using his own research theme, "physical methods for performers."
+She is currently a member of Ensemble Kujoyama and a part-time lecturer at Tokyo University of the Arts and Music and Kyoto City University of Arts.

 The program of the day was as follows.

-• Elgar "Love Greeting"
+• Elgar "Love's Greeting"

-• Saint-Saens "The Swan
+• Saint-Saens "The Swan"

 • Faure, "Elegy".